 - Electrocardiograms allow the cardiovascular doctor to see patterns in the electric pulses your heart is sending out.
 Also known as an EKG or an ECG, this test uses electrodes to monitor the electrical system of your heart.

 - Heart Monitor, one version of which is called a Holter Monitor, is a portable device that monitors your heart.
 It’s small enough to be carried with you at all times, even while you sleep.
 It monitors your heart for a specified length of time, usually 24–48 hours.
-This gives the doctor a clear pattern of your heart rate as you change activities throughout the day.
+This gives the heart doctor a clear pattern of your heart rate as you change activities throughout the day.

 - Stress Tests are a little more involved.
 To take one, you have to put your body through a rigorous activity, such as walking or running on a treadmill.
 While you move, your heart’s reaction and function are monitored through the use of electrodes and echocardiography.